Libraries (built within the Greater Accra Region, Ghana)

-With support from the Robin Hurt Wildlife Foundation, OCLF ran workshops for 14 schools in 2007 and 2010.
-This included donations of Swahili books and educational materials.
-Follow-up visits showed a greatly improved interest in reading.
-OCLF is now funding the construction of the Arkatan library with local citizens contributing 20% of the cost.
+OCLF, in partnership with the Robin Hurt Wildlife Foundation, ran library workshops for 14 schools in 2007 and 2010.
+OCLF is now funding the construction of the Arkatan library, a pilot project in a Maasai community near Arusha, with local citizens contributing 20% of the cost.

 Arkatan community members remove building materials from the truck.